stereobooster/stereobooster.github.io/_posts/2016-05-14-proofreading-software.md

 ### yaspeller: CLI for Yandex.Speller API

-[yaspeller](https://github.com/hcodes/yaspeller) search typos in the text, files and websites.
+[yaspeller](https://github.com/hcodes/yaspeller) search typos in the text, files, and websites.
 Use Yandex.Speller API.

 Written in **JavaScript**.
 Has command line interface.